garagesteve1155/function_former/version2/README.md

-#FunctionFormer2
+#Function Former

-FunctionFormer2 is a self-healing autocoder that turns a high-level goal into a working Python script.
+Function Former V2 is a self-healing autocoder that turns a high-level goal into a working Python script.
 It plans an outline, generates the code section-by-section, runs pre-flight fixes, executes the program in a sandboxed subprocess, and iteratively repairs issues using your feedback or traceback errors.

 This has 4 versions:

-ff2_chatgpt.py — build targeting OpenAI ChatGPT models through the online API - Runs on ANY computer with internet.
+ff_chatgpt.py — build targeting OpenAI ChatGPT models through the online API - Runs on ANY computer with internet.

-ff2_mistral7b.py — local, offline build targeting Mistral 7B Instruct v0.3 - Requires around 10GB of RAM, no Graphics Card required.
+ff_mistral7b.py — local, offline build targeting Mistral 7B Instruct v0.3 - Requires around 10GB of RAM, no Graphics Card required.
 Runs faster if your computer has a Graphics Card, especially if the Graphics Card can fit everything instead of splitting the model between GPU and RAM.

-ff2_qwen14b.py - local, offline build targeting Qwen2.5 14B Instruct - Requires around 25GB of RAM, no Graphics Card required.
+ff_qwen14b.py - local, offline build targeting Qwen2.5 14B Instruct - Requires around 25GB of RAM, no Graphics Card required.
 Like the Mistral version, the more of the model that you can fit on a graphics card, the faster it will run.

-ff2_qwen32b.py - local, offline build targeting Qwen2.5 32B Instruct - Requires around 70GB of RAM, no Graphics Card required.
+ff_qwen32b.py - local, offline build targeting Qwen2.5 32B Instruct - Requires around 70GB of RAM, no Graphics Card required.
 Like the Mistral version, the more of the model that you can fit on a graphics card, the faster it will run.

-⚠️ You’ll also need one helper module file placed next to the ff2_*.py file you run:
+⚠️ You’ll also need one helper module file placed next to the ff_*.py file you run:

 LLM_Reasoning_Engine.py (small “planning/critique” helper)

 This can be found in the LLM_Reasoning_Engine repo on my Github page.
-Drop the py file in the same folder as ff2_***.py.
+Drop the py file in the same folder as ff_***.py.